silviamaggi/smd-com/_posts/2020-06-12-responsive-design-at-ten.md

 author: silvia
 title: Design, Digested 3.
 Language, Mobile Approach And Responsive Design At 10
 categories: Books
 description: Design inspiration series.
-Black women in UX, how to foster creativity, and the time David Bowie scolded MTV.
+This week, language and storytelling, usability, mobile approach, responsive design at 10 and more.
+excerpt: Design inspiration series.
+This week, language and storytelling, usability, mobile approach, responsive design at 10 and more.
 featured-image: design-digested-3.jpg
 redirect_from:
   - /books/design-digested-3-language-mobile-approach-responsive-design-at-ten/
 ---
-Design inspiration series.
-This week: language and storytelling, usability, mobile approach, responsive design at 10 and more.

 ## Articles

 ### German Politicians Don’t Talk About The Virus Like Other Nations.
 Here’s What It Means